Estimated read time: 3 minutes

 4) The execution of the plan

 Sometimes people forget about implementing the plan or putting the right skills to the right tasks.
-So, actually doing the plan might me more important than the actual plan.
-Keep the plan front and center and do something every day to move something related to the plan forward.
+So, doing the plan might be more important than the actual plan.
+Keep the plan front and center and do something daily to move something related to the plan forward.
 Make it a habit.

 5) Refinement